Everything you need to know about designing and facilitating effective blended learning programs—from best practices to platform selection.

 While classroom sessions provide a great opportunity to observe the participants’ activity, it doesn’t normally tell the whole story.
 For example, shyer individuals may prefer participating in discussions on a digital platform rather than in a classroom full of people.
 And by combining online and offline learning, you’ll be able to track and improve engagement throughout the program — not just in class.

-Perhaps the most important benefit of blended learning compared to traditional and online-only programs is that it tends to yield better results in terms of participant satisfaction and thus impact.
+Perhaps the most important benefit of blended learning programs compared to traditional and online-only programs is that it tends to yield better results in terms of participant satisfaction and thus impact.

 Since blended learning allows you to reuse a lot of existing materials and saves you some of the time and money you would otherwise have to spend on travel, it typically is a cost-effective alternative to traditional learning programs.

 While blended learning makes facilitators' work easier in many ways, let's not forget about the real benefactors of the approach, i.e. the participants.
-Here are some of the advantages of blended learning from the participants' perspective.
+Here are some of the advantages of blended learning programs from the participants' perspective.

 According to Bandura’s social learning theory, people learn from one another by observing, imitating, and modeling behaviors.
 And since blended learning doesn’t limit the participants’ collaboration to a classroom, it gives more room for social learning than any traditional methods.